MSSputnik/s3scripts/curl/README.md

 # s3scripts using curl and openssh
 Simple scripts to interact with a S3 bucket.

+Unfortunately the settings scripts are not yet created for curl.

 ## Reqirements
 This scripts use `curl` and `openssl` which must already exist